IMTEK-Simulation/Micromechanics/README.md

-# Molecular Dynamics with C++
+# Micromechanics

-This repository contains the source code for the class "High-Performance Computing: Molecular Dynamic with C++" at the University of Freiburg.
-The compiled pages can be accessed [here](https://imtek-simulation.github.io/MolecularDynamics/).
+This repository contains the source code for the class "Micromechanics" at the University of Freiburg.
+The compiled pages can be accessed [here](https://imtek-simulation.github.io/Micromechanics/).

 ## Local development